 Lenovo begins layoffs in United States

 One of the largest technology sector employers in North Carolina’s Research Triangle, Lenovo has confirmed on Monday that the layoffs are going to affect its local US workforce.
 According to employees, the job cuts had begun late last week.
-The news was confirmed by the personal computer manufacturing company but it did not disclose the exact number of employees who would be cut loose by the company.
+The news was confirmed by the personal computer manufacturing company, but it did not disclose the exact number of employees who would be cut loose.
+These reductions come amid a broader trend of federal layoffs and cost-cutting measures across the US tech and government sectors.
+Check out latest list of Poorest cities of Georgia US in 2025

 The Hong Kong based computer manufacturing company Lenovo has since 2006 had its North American headquarters in Morrisville.
 As of October, there were roughly 5,100 people employed in the United States, with the largest employee base being North Carolina.